pbek/nextcloud-nextpod/README.md

 ## Development

-See [docker/README.md](./docker/README.md) for development instructions.
+See [docker development](./docker/README.md) for development instructions.